emkpmg-zz/ts/README.md

 # Numerical Features
-Differ from one sample to another.
+Differ from one sample to another(values of integers or real numbers).
 Could be discrete, continuous, or timeseries.
 Useful for plots and visualizations.

 Continous (Could contain decimal values): Age, Fare

 Discrete: SibSp, Parch